vicsejas/fastapi-with-tailwindcss/README.md

 ### 2.- Return HTML from your FastAPI route

-**Create a "templates" folder in your project** inside the folder create a "base.html" file
+**Create a "templates" folder in your project**

+Inside this folder create a "base.html" file

 **Add the TemplateResponse to your route response**